Zhangzhou Fujian, China Travel Guide

 A peaceful escape within the bustling city.

-Discover and book a wide range of tours and activities for your Zhangzhou adventure.
+Find and reserve a wide range of tours and activities for your Zhangzhou adventure.
 Visit GetYourGuide.

-For official information and updated events, check the local tourism bureau websites (often in Chinese, use translation tools).
+For official information and updated events, look at the local tourism bureau websites (often in Chinese, use translation tools).

 Consider hiring a local guide for cultural context and easier navigation, especially for Tulou sites.